Football: Arsenal hammer CSKA to move towards Europa League semi-finals

 While CSKA were unable to cope with Arsenal's speed of thought and movement at the back, they exposed the Gunners' own defensive weaknesses.

-Aleksandr Golovin curled home a wonderful free-kick after haphazard defending from Shkodran Mustafi and Laurent Koscielny to level six minutes later.
+Aleksandr Golovin curled home a wonderful free-kick after haphazard defending from Shkodran Mustafi and Laurent Koscielny to level six minutes later before Ahmed Musa passed up a huge chance to put CSKA in front.

-And the Russians could even have gone in front when Ahmed Musa fired into the side-netting with just Petr Cech to beat.

 ATLETICO IN ARSENAL'S WAY